Mitigating Data Imbalance and Representation Degeneration in Multilingual Machine Translation: Introduction

 Multilingual neural machine translation (MNMT) makes it possible to train a single model that supports translation from multiple source languages into multiple target languages.
 This has attracted a lot of attention in the field of machine translation~\cite{johnson-etal-2017-googles, aharoni-etal-2019-massively, fan2021beyond}.
 MNMT is appealing for two reasons: first, it can transfer the knowledge learned by the model from high-resource to low-resource languages, especially in zero-shot scenarios \cite{gu-etal-2019-improved,zhang-etal-2020-improving}; second, it uses only one unified model to translate between multiple language pairs, which saves on training and deployment costs.

 Although significant improvements have been made recently, we argue that there are still two major challenges to be addressed: i) MNMT models suffer from poor performance on long-tail languages (i.e., very low-resource languages), for which parallel corpora are insufficient or non-existing.
 We call this the \textit{data imbalance} problem.
-According to statistics\footnote{Please refer to Figure~\ref{fig:bleu_statistics} of Appendix~\ref{appendix:bleu_statistics} for more details.}, $21\%$ of the language pairs in the \textit{m2m\_100} model~\cite{fan2021beyond} have a BLEU score of less than $1$ and more than $50\%$ have a BLEU score of less than $5$.
-In addition, only $13\%$ language pairs have a BLEU score over $20$.
-Furthermore, we observe target language aggregation in 21\% of the language pairs with BLEU below $1$.
+For instance\footnote{Please refer to Figure~\ref{fig:bleu_statistics} of Appendix~\ref{appendix:bleu_statistics} for more details.}, $21\%$ of the language pairs in the \textit{m2m\_100} model~\cite{fan2021beyond} have a BLEU score of less than $1$ and more than $50\%$ have a BLEU score of less than $5$.
+Only $13\%$ have a BLEU score over $20$.
 For example, the average BLEU score for the language pairs with \textit{Irish} as the target language is only $0.09$. ii) Degeneration of MNMT models stems from the anisotropic distribution of token representations, i.e., their representations reside in a narrow subset of the entire space \citep{zhang-etal-2020-revisiting}.
 This is called the \textit{representation degeneration} problem.
 It can lead to a prevalent issue in large-scale MNMT: the model copies sentences from the source sentence or translates them into the wrong language (off-target problem; \citealp{zhang-etal-2020-improving}).

 To address the \textit{data imbalance} problem, prior work has attempted to improve the performance of a machine translation model without using any parallel data.
-On the one hand, unsupervised machine translation \cite{lample2018unsupervised, lample-etal-2018-phrase} attempts to learn models relying on only monolingual data.
-On the other hand, bilingual dictionaries have shown to be largely helpful for machine translation models \cite{duan-etal-2020-bilingual, wang-etal-2022-expanding}.
-What these approaches have in common is that they require data that is both more accessible and cheaper than parallel data.
-As an example, 70\% of the languages in the world have bilingual lexicons or word lists available.\footnote{Statistics taken from \citet{wang-etal-2022-expanding}}
+On the one hand, unsupervised machine translation \cite{lample2018unsupervised, lample-etal-2018-phrase} attempts to learn models relying only on monolingual data.
+On the other hand, bilingual dictionaries have shown to be helpful for machine translation models \cite{duan-etal-2020-bilingual, wang-etal-2022-expanding}.
+What these approaches have in common is that they only require data that is both more accessible and cheaper than parallel data.
+As an example, 70\% of the languages in the world have bilingual lexicons or word lists available\cite{wang-etal-2022-expanding}.